Perfect Passover Program

 Piano Playing in the lobby

-Enjoy chatting with family and friends accompanied by the sounds of live ambient background music, with piano playing in the lobby, in both hotels.
+Enjoy chatting with family and friends accompanied by the sounds of live ambient background music, with piano playing in the lobby.

 Dummies... for Passover